isralduke/thatbook/29-joel.md

 > <a name="2:23">2:23</a> Citizens of Zion, rejoice!
 > Be glad because of what the LORD your God has done!
 > For he has given to you the early rains as vindication.
-> He has sent to you the rains—
+> He has sent to you the rains —
 > both the early and the late rains as formerly.
 > <a name="2:24">2:24</a> The threshing floors are full of grain;
 > the vats overflow with fresh wine and olive oil.
 > <a name="2:25">2:25</a> I will make up for the years
-> that the ‘arbeh-locust consumed your crops—
+> that the ‘arbeh-locust consumed your crops —
-> the yeleq-locust, the hasil-locust, and the gazam-locust—
+> the yeleq-locust, the hasil-locust, and the gazam-locust —
 > my great army, that I sent against you.
 > <a name="2:26">2:26</a> You will have plenty to eat,
 > and your hunger will be fully satisfied;